Chris-McGonigle/conversion-compendium/README.md

 Each type of conversion uses varying techniques to return the requested values.

-As there were only three types of temperature selected to convert, indiviual functions for each type of conversion were constructed to deliver the required output.
+As there were only three types of temperature selected to convert, individual functions for each type of conversion were constructed to deliver the required output.

-This method could not be utilised though for the other conversion types due to the large number of outputs that would be produced.
+This method could not be utilised though for the other conversion types due to the large number of functions that would be required to produce each individual output.
 For this reason, nested dictionaries were used for the length and volume converters.

 Using this method drastically reduced the amount of coding that would be required if one was to use the same method as the temperature conversion.
 Using nested dictionaries also allows the easy addition of new conversion units, without having to rewrite entire sections of code.

+Outputs were limited to four decimal places.
+It was found that not limiting decimal places produced values on accasion up to 10 or 11 places, and this was adding nothing extra for the user to have this much detail, and presentaionally it looked messy and was hard to read.

+On the flip side, two deciaml places did not provide enough data, especially when converted small units into larger units, two deciaml places would retun zero in some cases.
+Four decimal places was found to be a reasonable compromise, in that it retunred enough information without cluttering up the outputted result.
+This could very easily be changed though to more or less decimals points, and is at the same time a matter of personal preference.
+However for the purposes of this project, four places was the final decision.

 The currency converter utilises a similar method, only that the nested dictionary for currency is accessed via a third part module, [Forex-Python](https://forex-python.readthedocs.io/en/latest/#).
 This dictionary is updated in real time, and means that the developer does not have to rewrite the conversion dictionaries each day to reflect the most accurate rates.
-The one drawback of this method is that a user has to be online, whereas the other conversion can be run offline as the data is stored locally.
+The one drawback of this method is that a user has to be online, whereas the other conversions can be run offline as the data is stored locally.

 <br>